OpenRC/openrc/supervise-daemon-guide.md

   functions.

 * Daemons must not fork
-  Any deamon that you would like to have monitored by supervise-daemon must not fork.
+  Any daemon that you would like to have monitored by supervise-daemon must not fork.
 Instead, it must stay in the foreground.
 If the daemon forks, the supervisor will be unable to monitor it.